Drake Bell: Early life

-Bell was born on June 27, 1986, in Newport Beach, California, the son of Robin Dodson and Robert Bell.
+Bell was born on June 27, 1986, in Newport Beach, California, the youngest of four children from former professional billiards player Robin Dodson, and swimming pool service technician Joe Bell.
+Through his father's family, Bell is the cousin of former San Diego Padres relief pitcher Heath Bell.

 His parents divorced when he was five years old.
-While growing up in Orange County, Bell skateboarded and regularly attended punk rock concerts, the music of which he cites as an influence.
+While growing up in Orange County, Bell attended the Orange County School of the Arts and skateboarded while regularly attending punk rock concerts, the music of which he cites as an influence.
 He received a GED.